 This knife has many great customer reviews.

-Talking about XITUO Japanese VG-10 High Carbon Stainless Steel Chef Knife, it’s an excellent knife for most kitchen purposes.
+XITUO is one of the best Japanese chef knives, made of VG-10 High Carbon Stainless Steel, and is an excellent chef knife for most kitchen purposes.

-The knife steel is a basic 440a stainless steel which will hold the edge for a fairly long period of time.
+The knife steel is a basic 440a stainless steel that will hold the edge for a fairly long period.

 The shape of the knife can be compared with Wusthof’s Classic Ikon series, but its blade is nearly 5mm thinner than Wusthof Ikon.
 You will not notice until you do some heavy cutting and chopping through fruits, vegetables, and meat.

-It normally comes with already razor sharpened blade, but there are a few instances where the buyers have experienced a factory sharped blade which will need to be sharpened as per your requirement.
+It normally comes with an already razor-sharpened blade, but there are a few instances where the buyers have experienced a factory-sharped blade that will need to be sharpened as per your requirement.

 I must say that the blade is NOT real “Damascus” but laser patterned for Damascus effect.
-Obviously, we don’t expect a Damascus blade in this price range.
+We don’t expect a Damascus blade in this price range.

 It has a nice glossy handle made of wood and is thick enough to feel comfortable in hand.

-It is well balanced and relatively lighter in weight as compared to other chef knives of this length.
+It is well balanced and relatively lighter in weight as compared to other cheap Japanese knives of this length.

 You will be surprised when you hold the knife in your hand for the first time, it is surprisingly light, almost like Shun.